justynsmyth/deep-text-recognition-benchmark/README.md

 python train.py --train_data data_lmdb_release/training --valid_data data_lmdb_release/validation --select_data MJ-ST --batch_ratio 0.5-0.5 --Transformation TPS --FeatureExtraction ResNet --SequenceModeling BiLSTM --Prediction Attn --workers 0 --valInterval 500
 ```

-If you want the model to differentiate between uppercase, lowercase, and incluude other common symbols, make sure to include --sensitive
+If you want the model to differentiate between uppercase, lowercase, and include other common symbols, make sure to include --sensitive

 1. Use this to create your own dataset for training.
 ```